 Here is a little background on the pillowcase clothing project:

-This St. Mark’s project started more than 5 years ago when 80 dresses made by Carolyn Schultz were sent to Haiti.
-Since then, she has sent 45 more dresses and because the boys were feeling left out, 45 pairs of shorts for the boys.
-So we planned a Pillowcase Sunday in which initially brought in over 100 pillowcases!
-With financial support from a Thrivent Action Team grant, we now have a group ranging in age from 90 to 10 years old who have sewn over 170 dresses…so far!!!
-We all have had fun making them, and each dress is very special with buttons, pockets, and/or trim.
-In addition, we have also expanded our project by writing and receiving another Thrivent Action Team grant to make boys shorts as well.
+This St. Mark’s project started more than 10 years ago when 80 dresses made by Carolyn Schultz were sent to Bethany St. Louis at our mission in Haiti.
+Since the boys were feeling left out, she made 45 pairs of shorts in three different sizes also made from pillowcases to go along with her next shipment of 45 dresses!
+From there, we planned a Pillowcase Sunday which initially brought in over 100 pillowcases and our box continues to be full.
+With financial support from Thrivent Action Team grants and generous donations, we now have a group ranging in age from 10 to 90 making dresses and shorts.
+We have fun making them, and each item is very special with added pockets, buttons, or trim.

-Our group met with Bethany St. Louis (our connection to Haiti), who shared her experiences and the excitement of the children as they received the new clothes.
-We sent 75 dresses and 75 pairs of shorts, so Bethany will be able to give them to the children during Vacation Bible School.
-Additional shipments will go to Orphan Grain Train for distribution.
+While visiting St. Mark’s, Bethany has shared her experiences and the excitement of the children as they receive their new clothes.
+We have continued to send dresses and shorts each summer which Bethany then distributes to the children as part of their VBS program.
+Additional shipments go to Orphan Grain Train for distribution each year as well.
 Praise the Lord!

-This is an ongoing project… Donations of pillowcases, material, trims, and elastic can be placed in the large OGT box in the narthex.
-We also welcome anyone interested in sewing.
-If you have any questions or are interested in helping us sew, please call Joan at 715-842-9800.
+Our pillowcase project is on-going.
+Donations of pillowcases, material, trim, and elastic can be placed in the box in the narthex.
+We also welcome everyone interested in helping to join us at our workshops in spring and late fall.
 Thank you for your support.